-Check that you’re using the right screws and brackets for your Socket before you begin.
-To begin, use the NM-ICS1 clip-on spacers to secure the bolts on the backplate, then firmly attach the backplate to your Motherboard in the right spot.
+Check that you’re using the right screws and brackets for your socket before you begin.
+After that, use the NM-ICS1 clip-on spacers to secure the bolts on the backplate, then firmly attach the backplate to your Motherboard in the right spot.

 Use the blue or black spacers to keep the rear plate in place before inserting the mounting bar.
 Make sure you use the right hole position for your CPU socket when installing the mounting bars.
 The mounting bar may be installed either horizontally or vertically, with the curbed sides pointing outwards.

 Apply enough thermal paste to the cooler and place it on the mounting brackets without the fan.
-Secure the spring-loaded screws and tighten them with the included screwdriver for easy access.
-Check that the screws are not overtightened.
+Next, secure the spring-loaded screws and tighten them with the included screwdriver for easy access.
+Remember that the screws must not be overtightened.

-Attach the fan to the cooler as previously, making sure it is facing the desired direction (airflow arrows can be seen on the side of the fan).
+Attach the fan to the cooler and make sure that it is facing the desired direction (airflow arrows can be seen on the side of the fan).
 Connect the fans to the 4-pin PWM connector once it’s been installed.
 You can make use of the Y-splitter provided.

 Clearance is usually an issue with air coolers, but the Noctua NH-U12A is an exception, even with both fans mounted.
-RAM clearance was not an issue, we were able to utilize all DIMM slots on our Motherboard, thanks to the asymmetrical design of the Noctua NH-U12A chromax.black.
+Thanks to its asymmetrical design, RAM clearance was not an issue, and we were able to utilize all DIMM slots on our motherboard.

-With a big card like the Asus RTX 3000 series, PCIe clearance was not an issue, and we were able to plug everything together fairly easily.
+Even though we used a big card, the NVIDIA GeForce RTX 3070 Ti, PCIe clearance was not an issue, and we were able to plug everything together fairly easily.

 The cooler stands around 158mm tall.
-When trying to make room for DIMM slots or the motherboard IO shorud, bear in mind the height.
-The Thermaltake View 71t didn’t have a problem with height in our tests, but users with smaller cases might want to think about it.
+So, keep in mind that height can be an issue when trying to make room for DIMM slots or the motherboard IO shroud.
+However, the Thermaltake View 71t didn’t have a problem with height in our tests, but users with smaller cases might want to think about it.

 Noctua NH-U12A chromax.black Temperature Benchmarks

-The latest Intel Core i9-12900K will be our friend during the testing, the rest of the specs are as below;
+The latest Intel Core i9-12900K will be our friend during the testing; the complete specs are as below:

 - MSI MEG Z690 Unify Motherboard